StephenJohnsonGames/StephenJohnsonGames/README.md

 ****

+Unity-ForwardTestCases - Example of a series of test cases to bug check FOVOTEC package for forward rendering.

 Avatar-Camera - Collection of C# scripts used in creation of demos for FOVOTEC.

 UIWork - Collection of C# scripts used in UI Menus for FOVOTEC.